-So, you need to access a security camera remotely, only not sure how to make this work?
-Having issues with viewing a security camera over the Internet, Wi-Fi, or any other network, except for your LAN?
+So, you need to access a security camera remotely, only not sure how to make this work, e.g. having issues with viewing a security camera over the Internet, Wi-Fi, or any other network, except for your LAN?

-Just keep on reading this post for an easy-to-follow guide on how to watch CCTV cameras from anywhere using the Internet.
+Just keep reading this post for an easy-to-follow guide on watching CCTV cameras from anywhere using the Internet.
 We summarized the three options for security camera remote viewing, and it’s up to you to pick your favorite.

 If you’re trying to watch your home or the people in it, you need to have access to the video feed wherever you are.
 You want to be able to have the security camera connected so it can be viewed directly through your computer or by CCTV remote access.